Iasa-Global/btabok/pages/competency_model/leadership_and_management.md

 | **CITA- Foundation** | -   Learner can name a book they have read or a class they have attended.
 | | -   Learner can discuss some of the principles they learned.
 | **CITA -- Associate** | -   Learner can identify past projects where they have utilized the skills learned in the class or book.
-| **CITA -- Specialist** | -   Learner can discuss their own management traits and areas for improvement
+| **CITA -- Professional** | -   Learner can discuss their own management traits and areas for improvement
-| **CITA -- Professional** | -   Learner can discuss a situation where the principles learned in the class or book would have improved a project they worked on
+| **CITA -- Distinguished** | -   Learner can discuss a situation where the principles learned in the class or book would have improved a project they worked on
 | | -   Learner can discuss how they will adjust, or not adjust, their leadership and management styles based on the information presented in the class or book